apibara/starknet-react/website/README.md

 pnpm run web:dev
 ```

-The open [http://localhost:3000](http://localhost:3000) with your browser to see the documentation.
+Then open [http://localhost:3000](http://localhost:3000) with your browser to see the documentation.